denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ---

-# Chapter 1 - Building Blocks
+# Chapter 1 - Building Blocks #Chapter

 ## Learning about the Environment